Keyword Search Volume: How to Check and Use It

 Search volume vs search traffic

-Search volume measures demand around a keyword or search term.
+Search volume measures demand around a keyword.
 Search traffic measures visits after a page appears in search results and earns clicks.
 Confusing these two metrics can lead to unrealistic SEO forecasts.

 A page can rank for a keyword with strong search volume and still receive limited traffic.
 The click-through rate may be low because the page ranks below ads, lacks a compelling title, or does not match intent closely enough.